 Popflick: Your concern about environmental issues comes from this familial space?

 Francisca Alegría: It came naturally to me as a child.
-And now, as an adult, my inner world took over these two projects and used them to call attention to these issues happening in our countries and around the world.
-It opened up my focus, further than the personal, to call attention to this danger we should be alert on.
+And now, as an adult, my inner world has taken over these two projects and used them to call attention to these issues happening in our countries and around the world.
+It opened up my focus, further than the personal, to call attention to this danger we should be alert to.

 A dead river springs a lsot woman to life: Maestro floats in family secrets in The Cow Who Sang A Song Into The Future. / Photo by Inti Briones, courtesy of Kino Lorber.

-Popflick: Your movie dwells on magical realism, which is a very Latin American idiom.
+Popflick: Your movie dwells on magical realism, a Latin American idiom.
 Were you concerned about balancing fantastical elements with a discernible, concrete reality?

 Popflick: You use animals as a sort of Greek chorus.
 I’m somewhat cynical, but as I saw the way you did it, it just won me over.
 Were you ever tempted to take a photo-realistic route, like in “Babe” (Chris Noonan, 1995)?

 Francisca Alegría: I did not.
 I don’t think animals need us to manipulate them in such a way.
 I never intended to hire people in Asia to do CGI lip-synching.
 You have no guarantee that such a thing would work, either.
 The movie invites you to take your time, sink into this world, and use your imagination to fill in the blanks.
 The songs are for the animals to sing, and you fit the puzzle pieces in your mind.
 I love that you are a cynic and enjoyed the movie because it’s not a movie for cynics!